London Ringways: Ringway 1

 The whole of the East Cross Route was built.
 It runs south from Hackney Wick as the A12 (previously designated as the A102(M) and A102) to Bow Road, then, as the A102, under the River Thames via the Blackwall Tunnel to the Sun in the Sands roundabout at Blackheath, then as the A2 to Kidbrooke, meeting the South Cross Route.

 The South Cross Route ran beneath Blackheath Park in a tunnel, following railways as much as possible for its route though Peckham, Brixton, where it was planned to connect with the "South Cross Route to Parkway D Radial" a motorway running south-east to Ringway 3, and Clapham to Nine Elms.
 There was then a link to the West Cross Route and Ringway 2 at Wandsworth.

 The West Cross Route followed the West London line, with a bridge over the Thames near Chelsea Basin.
 There was a planned interchange with Cromwell Road (A4) at Earl's Court and with Holland Park Avenue at Shepherd's Bush.
-The section north Shepherd's Bush to the Westway was constructed as planned.
+The section north of Shepherd's Bush to the Westway was constructed as planned.
 North of the Westway, it would have continued to follow the West London line, crossing the Great Western railway and the Grand Union Canal, linking with the North Cross Route at Willesden Junction.

 Ringway 2

-Ringway 2 was an upgrade of North Circular Road (A406) and a new motorway to replace South Circular Road (A205).
+Ringway 2 was an upgrade of the North Circular Road (A406) and a new motorway to replace the South Circular Road (A205).
 The North Circular Road was largely a coherent route (see "Background" above), but the South Circular Road was merely a signposted route through the suburbs of South London on pre-existing sections of standard roads, involving twists and turns, selected by route planners in the 1930s.
-South of the River, Ringway 2 would have headed roughly in a direction towards North Circular Road at Chiswick, though there was no definite proposed route.
+South of the river, Ringway 2 would have headed roughly toward the North Circular Road at Chiswick, though there was no definite proposed route.
 Much of the Ringway, particularly the southern section where a new route was required, would have been placed in cuttings to mitigate disruption to local residents.